kmx/pdl-io-xlsx/README.md

         my ($a, $b, $c) = rxlsx1D($xlsx, {type => [long, 'datetime', double]});
         # piddle $b will be an instance of PDL::DateTime

-- fetch\_chunk

-    We do not try to load all XLSX data into memory at once; we load them in chunks defined by this parameter.
-    Default value is `40000` (XLSX rows).

 - reshape\_inc